Trapped (Gardner novel): Backstory

 The chaos on Earth is finally brought under control by a mysterious group called the Spark Lords.
 They suppress terrorism, confiscate remaining nuclear weapons, poison gas, and biological warfare agents; they "lockdown" the planet, preventing further incursions from aliens.
 Members of the alien species in Gardner's fictional universe—Divians, Mandasars, Cashlings, and others—who are trapped on Earth at the time are bred as slaves, called "demons" by their human masters.
 The Spark Lords form a ruthless but relatively benign tyranny, "Spark Royal" or the "Spark Protectorate", that controls the worst effects of warfare and natural disasters.
 The rule of this small group, however, is fairly loose; they tolerate, and even cooperate with, a range of criminal organizations.

-By the time of the novel's action—"One day before the spring equinox" in 2457 A.D.—humanity has settled into a lifestyle of previous centuries.
+By the time of the novel's action—"One day before the spring equinox" in 2457 A.D.—humanity has settled into the lifestyle of previous centuries.
 Most travel is by horseback or coach; swords are far more common than guns; candles and oil lamps provide most light.
 Obscure religious sects flourish.
 Gardner's future Earth, in these respects, participates in the theme of a "medieval future" explored by writers like Jack Vance and Gene Wolfe among others.
 People live among the remains of past higher technologies.
 "Welcome to our modern world!
 Where OldTech computers serve as footstools, while the rusted remains of jumbo jets get converted to beer-halls and brothels."